brianreinhold/Nordic-MPM-Health-Devices/README.md

 - Current Time: (ten bytes) contains the epoch, flags, offset, and time sync.
 The current time and all time stamps have exactly the same 10-byte format.
   - Epoch (6 bytes) gives the epoch in milliseconds which gives a range of 3,257,812.23 days or 8901.13 leap years (366-day years) or seconds.
 For relative times the 0 value means nothing.
 For all other times the 0 value is defined as 2000/01/01 00:00:00.000 UTC.
   - Flags: (1 byte)
-    - Bit 0: If set the PHD supports a resolution of milliseconds.
-Otherwise, the resolution is seconds.
-These are the only two resolutions supported by the MPM.
-A PHD supporting only seconds resolution will report the epoch in seconds.
+    - Bits 0, 1: 0 = reserved
+    - Bits 0, 1: 1 = supports a relative time where the epoch 0-value has no meaning
+    - Bits 0, 1: 2 = supports an epoch where the 0-value is the UTC time 2000/01/01 00:00:00.0000 (if the offset field is 0x80, offsets are not supported and this clock is equivalent to the 20601 'absolute' time.
+The 7-byte BT SIG time is also an absolute time, just in a civil format.
+    - Bits 0, 1: 3 = reserved
+    - Bits 2, 3: 0 = clock resolution is seconds
+    - Bits 2, 3: 1 = clock resolution is milliseconds
+    - Bits 2, 3: 2 = clock resolition is tenths of a millisecond
+    - Bits 2, 3: 3 = clock resolution is hundredths.
+A little weird here, but that is to be consistent with the BT-SIG GHS.
+    - Bits 4, 5 reserved
-    - Bit 1: If set the epoch value is not on the current timeline of the PHD clock.
-For the current time, bit 1 will never be set, but for stored data, it is possible to have that situation such as upon power up after a battery change.
+    - Bit 5: 1 = If set the epoch value is not on the current timeline of the PHD clock.
+For the current time, bit 5 will never be set, but for stored data, it is possible to have that situation such as upon power up after a battery change.
   - Offset: (1 byte) gives the signed offset to UTC from the current time zone in units of 15 minutes.
 For UTC epoch only clocks the offset is set to 0x80 indicating the offset to UTC from local time is not supported.
 MOST PHDs fall into this category.
   - Time Sync (2 bytes) gives the MDC 16-bit term code from partition 8 for the time synchronization.
 When set to MDC\_TIME\_SYNC\_NONE this tells the PHG to set the time if the PHD supports the set time.
-- AVA count: Only present if flags bit 4 is set.
+- AVA count: Only present if main flags bit 1 is set.
 One byte field giving the number of appended AVA structs.
-- AVA: Only present if flags bit 4 is set.
+- AVA: Only present if main flags bit 4 is set.
 The appended AVA structs.
 As of this writing, there are no currently defined attributes that could be used here.
 It is present for future extensibility and/or private use.

 If there are no AVA structs, this message is 16 bytes which fits in a single Bluetooth notification when using the minimum MTU size of 23 bytes.
 Recall AVA structs are used to add additional information that can still be decoded blindly by a gateway.
 An example of an AVA struct that could be added would be the time sync accuracy.
 Such an attribute does exist in 20601 but it has never been used in market PHDs so it is not included in the &#39;fixed format&#39; part of the packet.